Endemic Gold-Ringed Tanager

 15-Day Birding Tour in Colombia – Western Andes / Chocó Bio region / Central Andes

 Activities: Birdwatching, Trekking, Photography, landscaping

 Comfort level: Standard.
-We will use comfortable, pleasant and clean Eco Lodges, and Hotels.
+We’ll use comfortable, pleasant, and clean Eco Lodges and Hotels.

 Average species seen in this Tour (400-500)

-We will pick you up at the Cali´s Airport Alfonso Bonilla Aragon and we will go to La Minga Lodge at Bitaco Cloud forest.
-We will check in, go birding (if we have time) and relax in our first night.
-La Minga (Forest Reserve Bitaco-Chicoral- Dapa) La Minga is a cozy, quiet Lodge in the middle of the forest, with comfortable and clean rooms, private bathroom and hot water, we will have fantastic tanager feeders in the morning.
+We will pick you up at the Cali´s Airport, Alfonso Bonilla Aragon.
+From there, we’ll go to La Minga Lodge at Bitaco Cloud forest, where we will check in, go birding (if we have time), and relax in our first night.
+La Minga is a cozy, quiet Lodge located in the middle of the Bitaco-Chicoral- Dapa Forest Reserve.
+It has comfortable and clean rooms, a private bathroom and hot water.
+In the morning, its feeders are visited by fantastic tanagers.